dommanga/dommanga.github.io/_pages/about.md

   - /about.html

 intro: |
-  Hi!👋 I'm a senior studying Computer Science and Engineering with a deep passion for human life and society.
-I envision a world where every individual can freely pursue their own path, and I'm continuously exploring how I can contribute to this vision through computer science and technology.
-Feel free to explore my website!
+  Hi! 👋 I’m a senior in Computer Science and Engineering, passionate about diversity and individuality.
+  I believe in a world where everyone is free to be themselves, to dream boldly, and to be celebrated for their uniqueness.
+My journey in computer science is about exploring how technology can support that vision.
+  Welcome to my site—I’d love for you to look around!

 experiences:
   - company: "HIS Lab"
     position: "Undergraduate Intern"
-    date: "Jun 2025 - Present"
+    date: "Jun 2025 - Aug 2025"
     project: "Digital Twin based Telepresence"
-    technologies: ["CG", "CV", "3D Reconstruction"]
+    technologies: ["CG", "CV", "3D Reconstruction", "3D Pose Estimation"]
-    description: "Currently joining the Telepresence project to build a baseline system for digital twins based on live-capture technology."
+    description: "Built baseline digital twin systems for the Telepresence project, including a static 3D reconstruction pipeline with 3D Gaussian Splatting and a real-time 3D pose estimation system."

   - company: "INSA Lyon"
     position: "Exchange Student"